galad-loth/SuperResolutionCNN/README.md

 [3] Kim J, Kwon Lee J, Mu Lee K. Deeply-recursive convolutional network for image super-resolution[C]//Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016: 1637-1645.

+[4] Wei-Sheng Lai, Jia-Bin Huang, Narendra Ahuja, Ming-Hsuan Yang.
+Deep Laplacian Pyramid Networks for Fast and Accurate Super-Resolution[C]//Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2017